 It is beginning to look a little like a colorful Christmas when you use scrap fabric to make photo frame tree ornaments.

-This year, I want our Christmas tree to be filled with bright and cheery color.
-I decided to turn a few of the fabric scraps I saved from past projects into colorful scrap fabric photo ornaments.
+I wanted our Christmas tree to be filled with bright and cheery color.
+To do this, I decided to turn a few of the fabric scraps I saved from past projects into colorful scrap fabric photo ornaments.

 I like to see the smiling faces of all the people I love around me over the holidays and this is a decorative way to do it.
 Making them, pretty much – costs nothing but some time.